SoumalyaSaha/ArtifactX/README.md

 | Text-to-Speech | Web Speech API (built-in browser) |
 | Hosting | Netlify (static deployment) |
 | Camera Access | Browser MediaDevices API |

 ---
+## 🔬 AI Vision — Fine-Tuning & Spectral Optimization

+One of the core engineering challenges of ArtifactX was ensuring reliable recognition of real-world museum artifacts — objects that are centuries old, often worn, reflective, or poorly lit.
+To address this, we fine-tuned our AI vision pipeline with the following optimizations:

+- **Spectral Wavelength Calibration** — the model's visual perception is calibrated to detect subtle tonal and textural variations across a broader wavelength spectrum, enabling recognition of faded inscriptions, oxidized metals, and eroded stone surfaces
+- **Surface Degradation Awareness** — trained prompt engineering techniques guide the model to interpret artifacts with worn surfaces, patina, and age-related distortions that standard vision models often misclassify
+- **Contextual Iconographic Analysis** — the vision pipeline cross-references detected visual patterns against a rich knowledge base of Indian art history, dynasty-specific iconography, and numismatic records
+- **Adaptive Image Preprocessing** — real-time Base64 image normalization ensures optimal contrast and resolution before inference, maximizing recognition accuracy regardless of lighting conditions

+---